dsverdlo/minqlx-plugins/README.md

 # **Donate**
-When minqlbot became popular and I found out we could write our own plugins, I saw an opportunity and a vision to put my coding skills to good use and improve the Quake Live gameplay experience.
-This hobby, as I would call it, kind of pays for its own in the sense that I feel like I have contributed something useful.
-As I see my plugins used and liked by so many players/servers, I find all the hours spent coding well worthwhile.
+When minqlbot became popular and I found out we could write our own plugins, I saw an opportunity and a vision to put my coding skills to good use and try to improve the Quake Live gameplay experience.
+This hobby, as I would call it, somewhat pays for its own in the satisfaction I feel of having contributed something useful to my favorite game.
+As I see my plugins used and liked by so many players and servers, I find all the hours spent coding well worthwhile.
 Since some people asked, I will provide a donation link below for any of you generous people to use.
-Any donations given will be incredibly appreciated and be going straight towards the necessary stuff that are keeping my motivation and creativity at its peak.
+Any donations given will be incredibly appreciated and will be going straight towards the necessary stuff that keeps my motivation and creativity at their peak.
+(Like coffee ^^)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/dsverdlo)